talw98/Observational-Study-CPAP-Effectiveness/README.md

 # Observational-Study-CPAP-Effectiveness
 "Explore the effectiveness of CPAP therapy through rigorous observational study and statistical analyses using R."

+This project was an assignment of my Master's degree at Universite Grenoble Alpes.

 # Exhaustive Analysis of CPAP Therapy: Unraveling Insights through Advanced Statistical Techniques

 ## Introduction